MicrosoftDocs/powerbi-docs/articles/powerbi-service-how-should-i-share-my-dashboard.md

    ms.date="02/02/2017"
    ms.author="ajayan"/>

-# How should I share Power BI dashboards, reports, and tiles?
+# How should I share dashboards, reports, and tiles?

 In Power BI you can collaborate on, share, and distribute dashboards, reports, and tiles in several different ways.
 Each has its advantages.
 You can: